Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The suburb of Moffat Beach had a median income among taxpayers of $51,605 and an average income of $65,886 in the financial year 2023, according to ATO data aggregated by AreaSearch.
-These figures are slightly below those for Rest of Qld, which were $53,146 and $66,593 respectively.
-By September 2025, based on a Wage Price Index growth of 9.91%, the estimated median income would be approximately $56,719 and the average income would be around $72,415.
-Census data shows that household, family, and personal incomes in Moffat Beach are modest, ranking between the 44th and 45th percentiles.
-The largest income bracket comprises 27.7% of residents earning between $1,500 and $2,999 weekly (795 residents), which is consistent with broader trends across the broader area showing 31.7% in the same category.
-Housing affordability pressures are severe in Moffat Beach, with only 83.4% of income remaining after housing costs, ranking at the 43rd percentile.
+The suburb of Moffat Beach had a median taxpayer income of $51,605 and an average income of $65,886 in the financial year 2023.
+These figures are slightly lower than those for Regional Qld, which were $53,146 (median) and $66,593 (average).
+By March 2026, estimated incomes would be approximately $57,467 (median) and $73,371 (average), based on an 11.36% increase since financial year 2023.
+Census data shows that household, family, and personal incomes in Moffat Beach rank modestly, between the 44th and 45th percentiles.
+The largest income bracket comprises 27.7% of residents earning $1,500 to $2,999 weekly (812 residents), which is consistent with broader trends across the broader area showing 31.7% in the same category.
+Housing affordability pressures are severe, with only 83.4% of income remaining after housing costs, ranking at the 43rd percentile.
 The suburb's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income